Scroll to content down-arrow phone right-arrow contract-time left-arrow logo-graphic email wage high-vis location search logout login

 Parents and carers play a very significant role in helping pupils to make informed choices about both their further study options, and potential future careers.
 We encourage discussion and input around individual aspirations.
 We recommend that all parents attend both parents evenings and EHCP meetings, where each child’s future will be discussed.
 We are immensely proud of our bespoke enabling approach and work hard to ensure we support each pupil to secure their chosen pathway.

-The school has met – and continues to meet - the requirements of the eight Gatsby Benchmarks and complies with the Department for Education's Statutory Guidance.
+The school has met – and continues to meet - the requirements of the eight Gatsby Benchmarks and complies with the Department for Education's Careers Guidance and access for education and training providers.

 In addition, we successfully met all the requirements for the Quality In Careers Standard in December 2018 and was renewed in June 2022.
 This standard is the national quality award for careers education, information, advice and guidance in schools, colleges and work-based learning.
-The trustees and senior leaders of the James Marks Academy Trust are committed to retaining this standard, as it ‘quality assures’ all aspects of our careers programme; including what our own staff deliver and the external professionals and organisations we work with (see below for more details).
+The trustees and senior leaders of the James Marks Academy Trust are committed to retaining this standard, as it ‘quality assures’ all aspects of our careers programme; including what our own staff deliver and the external professionals and organisations we work with.

 Our careers provision in context